tjayhoover/Alien-Invasion-Game/README.md

 I worked on this Alien Invasion game for a class project in my introductory programming course during my first semester in college.
 The code is not my original work; most of it comes from the book listed above.

-However, walking through this project step-by-step gave me a better understanding of how Python works, and how real development projects are structured.
+However, walking through this project step-by-step gave me a better understanding of how Python works, and how projects are structured.